torch/torch7/doc/file.md

 If no data is available, then an error is raised, except if `File` is in [quiet()](#torch.File.quiet) mode where it then returns an empty string `''` and after that you'll be able to see that last reading failed due to end of file with your_file:[hasError()](#torch.File.hasError).

-Because Torch is more precised on number typing, the `Lua` format ''"*n"'' is not supported: instead use one of the [number read methods](#torch.File.read).
+Because Torch is more precise on number typing, the `Lua` format ''"*n"'' is not supported: instead use one of the [number read methods](#torch.File.read).

 <a name="torch.File.writeString"></a>